Reds vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has collected 58 hits with 14 doubles, a triple, 15 home runs and 38 walks.
-He has driven in 36 runs with three stolen bases.
+- Mookie Betts has put up 59 hits with 14 doubles, a triple, 16 home runs and 38 walks.
+He has driven in 37 runs with three stolen bases.

 Betts Recent Games